NetsOSS/headless-burp/docs/user-guide/burp-extensions/headless-burp-scanner.md

 2. Run as shown in the [usage](#usage) section

-### Scenario C: Scan more than just GET requests - Use request.response data derived from running functional/integration tests as input to the scan
+### Scenario D: Scan more than just GET requests - Use request.response data derived from running functional/integration tests as input to the scan

 Sometimes, just spidering a target scope and and performing on a scope of URLs doesnt give much value.
 For e.g. when scanning a web application where routing is handled using JavaScript.